-The Occupy Oakland General Assembly meets Sundays, 2-4 PM at Oscar Grant Plaza amphitheater at 14th Street & Broadway, often on the steps of City Hall.
-“If it is raining (as in RAINING, not just misting) at 2:00 PM we meet inside at the Sudoroom, 2141 Broadway, the entrance is on 22nd St between Telegraph and Broadway.
-Ring the buzzer and say you are here for the OO GA.
+The Occupy Oakland General Assembly meets Sundays, 4-5 PM at Oscar Grant Plaza amphitheater at 14th Street & Broadway, often on the steps of City Hall.
+“If it is raining (as in RAINING, not just misting) at 4:00 PM we meet inside at the Sudoroom, 4799 Shattuck Ave., on the corner of 48th Street.
 Directions

-We have met on a continuous basis for almost two and a half years!
+We have met on a continuous basis for more then two and a half years!

 We discuss the previous week’s Occupy-related events, announce future events & plans and have discussion topics.
 Everyone is welcome!